Scoreboard & Thoughts

 /api/reset-balance

-Looking where they are used in the source we can see the purchase has a costless option
+Looking at where they are used in the source, we can see the purchase has a costless option

 private static String f139String$0$str$funtoString$classPurchaseRequest = "PurchaseRequest(";